 Age and Activity Level

 When the anterior cruciate ligament (ACL) is torn or stretched out of shape, it leads to knee instability.
-If you’re older, sedentary, and not engaging in jumping or twisting activities, physical therapy may be all you need.
-Younger people who want to remain active will benefit from ACL reconstruction surgery combined with physical therapy before and after surgery.
+This will feel like your knee is buckling or giving way, particularly with activities that involve pivoting or cutting.
+If you’re older, sedentary, and engage in mostly straight-line activities like cycling or jogging, physical therapy may be all you need.
+Younger people who want to remain active or return to jumping, cutting, or twisting activities will benefit from ACL reconstruction surgery combined with physical therapy before and after surgery.

 Thorough Exam Determines Extent of Injury

-A thorough examination, including X-rays and MRI, will determine which knee ligament you’ve injured.
-If it’s your MCL, PCL or LCL, knee surgery may not be necessary.
-Our experience shows these knee ligaments often heal on their own better and faster with knee bracing, early motion, and physical therapy, and anti-inflammatory medication.
+A thorough examination, including X-rays and MRI, will determine if you suffered a knee ligament or another knee injury.
+If it’s an isolated MCL, PCL, or LCL ligament injury, knee surgery may not be necessary.
+Our experience shows that when these injuries occur in isolation, they can heal on their own better and faster with knee bracing, early motion, physical therapy, and anti-inflammatory medication.
 When these injuries are combined with an ACL injury, reconstruction surgery may be recommended.

 Physical Therapy for ACL Injuries

-You'll have the convenience of receiving physical therapy, injury treatment, and follow-up care at one convenient location.
+In many cases, you can receive physical therapy, injury treatment, and follow-up care all at one convenient location.

 Before Your ACL Surgery